PRX/cms.theworld.org/README.md

 # PRX - The World

+The World is a public radio program that crosses borders and time zones to bring home the stories that matter.
+From PRX.

-Shaping the future of audio by building technology, training talented producers and connecting them with supportive listeners.
+PRX is Shaping the future of audio by building technology, training talented producers and connecting them with supportive listeners.

 ## Development instance: